 Daisies Early Education & Care Centre is a joint venture between Rachel Denee and Linda Meade

 Daisies is a social enterprise, owned by Linda Meade and Rachel Denee.
 When Daisies opened in 2008, it was a mother-daughter joint venture between Linda and Anne Meade, and Rachel was the inaugural Head Teacher.
-Fast forward over 10 years and Anne has changed roles to be our Patron, albeit still very much still involved, and Rachel has joined Linda as co-owner.
-Linda continues to manage the “business” side of the social enterprise, which Rachel supports the team as it continues to develop the educational philosophy and practices – now extending across two centres.
+Fast forward over 10 years and Anne has changed roles to be our Patron, albeit still very much involved, and Rachel has joined Linda as co-owner.
+Linda continues to manage the “business” side of the social enterprise, while Rachel supports the team as it continues to develop the educational philosophy and practices – now extending across two centres.

 Dr Anne Meade (patron)